KnowledgeForwardSolutions/CheckDigits.Net/README.md

 used for nine character alphanumeric codes that identify North American financial securities.
 The algorithm has similarities with both the Luhn algorithm and the ISIN algorithm.

+The CUSIP algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details